-Inward listed shares mean the following products listed on the JSE Limited.
+Inward listed shares mean the following products listed on the South African exchange.

-Product Details

-Ordinary shares/equities Shares that are listed on the JSE and settled

-including A,B and N shares in Rand.

-Product Details Preference If the company is already listed on the JSE shares/debentures Limited and the preference shares/ debenture is compulsory convertible.
-Linked units/participatory If the company is already listed on the JSE interest/real estate Limited primary or secondary. investment trusts (REITS) and loan stock companies Exchange Traded Funds An instrument that tracks a basket of shares, (ETFs) as long as they track an index or shares that are made up of companies already listed on the JSE Limited.
+Product Details Ordinary shares/equities Shares that are listed on the South African including A,B and N shares exchange and settled in Rand.
+Preference If the company is already listed on the South shares/debentures African exchange and the preference shares/ debenture is compulsory convertible.
+Linked units/participatory If the company is already listed on the South interest/real estate African exchange primary or secondary. investment trusts (REITS) and loan stock companies Exchange Traded Funds An instrument that tracks a basket of shares, (ETFs) as long as they track an index or shares that are made up of companies already listed on the South African exchange.
 This must be valid for all the shares in the index.
-Warrants As long as they represent an underlying share or basket of shares already listed on the JSE Limited.
-Share instalments As long as they represent an underlying share or basket of shares already listed on the JSE Limited.
-Derivatives - equities indices A future or option which is listed against an index that represents companies already listed on the JSE Limited.
-Derivatives - single stock A future or option that is listed against a futures and options single security of a company which is already listed on the JSE Limited.
-Derivatives - dividend futures A future or option on a dividend of a company and options that is already listed on the JSE Limited.
-Krugerrand coins Listed and traded on the JSE Limited in Rand.
-Current commodity Listed and traded on the JSE Limited in derivatives (i.e. white maize) Rand.
+Warrants As long as they represent an underlying share or basket of shares already listed on the South African exchange.
+Share instalments As long as they represent an underlying share or basket of shares already listed on the South African exchange.
+Derivatives - equities indices A future or option which is listed against an index that represents companies already listed on the South African exchange.
+Product Details Derivatives - dividend futures A future or option on a dividend of a company and options that is already listed on the South African exchange.
+Krugerrand coins Listed and traded on the South African exchange in Rand.
+Current commodity Listed and traded on the South African derivatives (i.e. white maize) exchange in Rand.

-21.2 Measures applicable to inward listed equity issues, debt and derivative instruments on the JSE Limited
+21.2 Measures applicable to inward listed equity issues, debt and derivative instruments on the South African exchange

-- (a) Equity issues - (aa) Acquisition issue
+(a) Equity issues

+(aa) Acquisition issue